Readers who need explanations of any of the abbreviations used may find them at Section 1 of the Home Page.

 and the decision that the 'square' phoneme, being

-judged to be no longer mainstream GB in diphthongal form, is now accorded monophthongal representation as /ɛː/.
+judged to be no longer mainstream GB in diphthongal form, is now given monophthongal representation as /ɛː/.

 Some of the most remarkable new